 In the 1980s, Tc-99m–labelled hepatobiliary based radiopharmaceuticals became available for ‘experimental’ treatment plans, due to the production of superior images.
 These imaging agents superceded iodine-123 rose bengal and gave rise to three U.S. Food and Drug Administration (FDA) approved hepatobiliary radiopharmaceuticals for clinical use.
 This included the first Tc-99m dimethyl iminodiacetic acid (IDA) and has become a generic term for all Tc-99m IDA radiopharmaceuticals.
 Tc-99m contains the ability to bridge between two IDA ligand molecules and binds to an acetanilide analogue of lidocaine.
 The whole structure determines the overall radio-pharmacokinetic profile including modifications to the phenyl ring moiety resulting in the different pharmacokinetics of IDA radiopharmaceuticals.

 Several radiopharmaceuticals such as Tc-99m-hepatobiliary (HIDA) analogues which possess different chemical substituents on the aromatic ring have been investigated.
 This demonstrated to have less uptake including slower clearance than the approved commercially available agents.
 In another example, Tc-99m-sestamibi is coordinated to six methoxyisobutylisonitrile (MIBI) ligands.
 The resultant complex is a cationic SPECT imaging agent that accumulates in cytoplasm and mitochondria by the process of passive diffusion across the polarised cellular/organelle membrane.

 Similarly, for thallium-201, Tc-99m-sestamibi is generally excluded from the brain via the blood-brain barrier (BBB), and therefore tumour uptake appears to be mainly related to BBB breakdown.
-The normal MIBI distribution is in the choroid plexus, scalp, and pituitary gland.
-This radiotracer is not imaged in normal brain parenchyma.
-Normal uptake in the choroids can be perplexing and limit the evaluation of deep periventricular tumours.
+The normal MIBI distribution is in the pituitary gland, scalp and choroid plexus.
+However, the MIBI radiotracer is not imageable in normal brain parenchyma.
+Also, normal uptake of MIBI in the choroids can be perplexing and limit the evaluation of deep periventricular tumours.

 However, the research using Tc-99m-sestamibi SPECT imaging of glioma recurrence following radiation therapy demonstrated a pooled sensitivity of 90% and specificity of 92%.